cccbr/runningatower/content/docs/ringingroom/_index.md

 Ceiling boss material and the contact surface area has a huge effect on how a bell rope wears out.
 Cast iron generally corrodes and becomes abrasive to ropes, generally wearing the rope immediately above the sally.
 A dense timber may be better as it holds a polish and does not abrade the ropes.
 If unsure, seek expert advice, from your Society, ***[CCCBR](../glossary/#cccbr)***, or a professional bell hanger.

-Is the rope circle poor or very unequally spaced?
-Again, consider seeking advice as above, especially when there are ropes very close together.
+If the rope circle is poor or very unequally spaced, consider seeking advice as above, especially when there are ropes very close together.

 ## Chiming Apparatus